 If you try to host a QuickBooks company file for multi-user access, you can get an error like this.
 Another cause of this problem could be improper multi-user settings or a firewall that is preventing communication.
 Make sure you scroll down to learn more about the reasons and solutions for this problem.

-What could trigger to the “QuickBooks is trying to access the company file but the database server is not responding” error
+What could trigger the “QuickBooks is trying to access the company file but the database server is not responding” error

 There are several possible causes for the occurrence of such an issue, the most prevalent of which are given below: